oracle-livelabs/developer/python-and-database-scripting/lab-2-env-setup/env-setup.md

     ````

     *Note:* When connecting to a locally installed database, the Python scripts to be used are in the python-oracledb GitHub repository.
-    Use 'git' to clone the repository.
+    Use 'git' to clone the repository as explained below.

     In the Cloud Shell, run the following: